HaiderManzoor/Chat-UI-VUE/README.md

 #### Option 7: Deploy within [K8s](#k8s-section)

-## How to config
+## ⚙️ How to Configure

-By default, the Chatbot will use API format as OpenAI ChatGPT.

-You can insert your OpenAI `API Key` and change the `Endpoint` in configuration to use API from any other vendors
+By default, the Chat UI uses OpenAI's API format.
+You can easily change the API to other vendors by configuring the API Key and Endpoint.

-You can also download the config template from [example](./example/config) and insert your `API Key`, then use it for quick configuration
+1. **Download the configuration template** from the example folder.
+2. **Insert your own API Key** for quick configuration.

+---

-## Trouble Shooting
+## 🛠️ Troubleshooting

-If you're experiencing issues opening the page and a simple refresh isn't resolving the issue, please take the following steps:
+If you're having trouble accessing the page or experiencing issues, try the following:

-### Reset Interface Configuration
+### 1. **Reset Interface Configuration**
-1. Click `Refresh` icon on the upper right of `Interface Configuration`
+- Click the `Refresh` icon in the upper-right corner of the **Interface Configuration**.

-### Reset All Configuration
+### 2. **Reset All Configuration**
-1. Click hidden botton on the right side of the index page
+- Click the hidden button on the right side of the index page.
-2. Click `Reset All Config` icon
+- Click the `Reset All Config` icon.

-### Reset Cache
+### 3. **Clear Cache**
-1. Right-click your browser page and go to the `Network` section.
+- Right-click on the page and open the `Network` section.
-2. Right-click on section table and clear your browser's cache and cookies to ensure you have the latest version of the page.
+- Clear your browser's cache and cookies to ensure you're using the latest version.
-3. Additionally, inspect the browser's Network section to see which resources are failing to load due to your location.
-This will provide you with more specific information about the issue.
+- Check the browser's **Network** section to find any failing resources and see if the issue is location-specific.

+---

 <a id="k8s-section"></a>
-## K8s
+## Kubernetes (K8s) Deployment

 1. Introduce the image as sidecar container
 ```yaml